-Below you will find links to PDFs that contain fun math and reading activities that you and your student can do at home.
+Below are links to PDFs that contain fun math and reading activities that you and your child can do at home.

-A Charter Celebration — PCS Board Chair Emeritus David C. Burnham celbrates the history and success of Paul Cuffee School in an op ed piece published in the Providence Journal.
+A Charter Celebration — PCS Board Chair Emeritus David C. Burnham celebrates the history and success of Paul Cuffee School in an op ed piece published in the Providence Journal.

 Maritime Lessons for Academic and Life Learning — An article on Paul Cuffee School’s history, mission, and maritime learning theme appears in Friends of Tall Ships Worldwide, Issue 1, 2013.
 (Download the issue at the site linked in the title; see page 8 for a full-page article with photos.)

 Bridging the Digital Divide — Former Head of School Michael Obel-Omia redefines the “digital divide” in a technology discussion with freelance blogger Lori Day, an educational psychologist and contributor to Edutopia.org’s Technology Integration Blog.

 The Worst Years of our Lives — Paul Cuffee’s Middle School was featured in Slate Magazine.
 The article highlights our School’s faithful use of the philosophy that emphasizes not only high academic standards, but also, and equally important, intense focus on the social and emotional lives of our students.